1. What is Environmental Studies(ENVS)?

 9. I am interested in the ENVS program, how do I register?

-- Unique to King's are also courses in philosophy and theology of the environment
+- Unique to King's are courses in philosophy and theology of the environment.

-- Program graduates will enter the environmental sector as environmental problem-solvers
+- Program graduates enter the environmental sector as environmental problem-solvers.

 - Our program is unique in that we offer students a BA or a B.Sc stream.
-We have 13 different concentrations to choose from as well, which allows our students to pursue their area of interest.
+We also have 13 different concentrations to choose from, allowing students to pursue their area of interest.

-- Our Environmental Studies degree will engage you in the understanding of historical and current environmental issues
+- Our Environmental Studies degree engages you in the understanding of historical and current environmental issues.

-- We have qualified and engaging faculty who have a sincere interest in sharing their expertise with their students
+- We have qualified and engaging faculty who have a sincere interest in sharing their expertise with students.

 - The environmental sector is one of the fastest growing areas for employment in Canada, and has a need for students with a broad knowledge base.

-- The environmental field is broad but quite well-defined (for more industry information: https://www.eco.ca )
+- The environmental field is broad but well-defined (for more industry information: https://www.eco.ca ).

 - Environmental Protection